lbl-srg/soep/doc-design/source/glossary.rst

    connector
-     In Modelica, a connector is an instance of a class that is used to connect models and blocsk with each other.
+     In Modelica, a connector is an instance of a class that is used to connect models and blocks with each other.
      Connectors can contain constants, parameters and variables, but no equations.

    co-simulation